 It wasn’t until I got older and received insight from my wife, doctors, and my own research that I understood that food is meant to give you energy.
 I know this is obvious, but I didn’t pay attention to the obvious.
 I don’t think many of us do.
 I’ve forgiven myself and know that it’s never too late to become a better version of myself.

 I am an extreme skeptic.
 I take what people say for face value and conduct my own research before believing anything.

 The day after my allergy test, I decided to cook chicken curry with ginger, and boy did I pay for it that evening.
-I was sneezing and extremely congested, which I had always mistaken for as environmental allergies.
+I was sneezing and extremely congested, which I had always mistaken for environmental allergies.

 My doctor advised me to refrain from the foods that have the highest markers on the scale for the next 2 months.
 This pretty much includes anything that crosses into the III and IV categories.
-I decided to take it a step further and combine the research I conducted and practiced with fasting as part of this 8-week experiment to improved health.
+I decided to take it a step further and combine the research I conducted and practiced with fasting as part of this 8-week experiment to improve health.

 Below I share my setbacks and successes.
 Please be warned that everything I share is 100% anecdotal.
 These are the results of my experience.
-Although it’s common knowledge, there is no one size fits all for health, but I know assessing and fine-tuning what works and what doesn’t, helps us to live an optimal life.
+Although it’s common knowledge, that there is no one size fits all for health, I know assessing and fine-tuning what works and what doesn’t, helps us to live an optimal life.

 If something doesn’t work, try something different.

 Just a recap, for 2 months I ate one meal a day.
 I cut out cow dairy, gluten, oats, ginger, eggs, refined sugar, and rice.
 My diet resembled a Keto Paleolithic diet that consisted mostly of meat, vegetables, raw goat dairy, and nuts.
 The only liquids I consumed were water and coffee.

 The problems I encountered eating once a day